What should I expect?

 At All Saints', worship is conducted from the Book of Common Prayer 1979.
 Below is a brief description of our services:

 If you enjoy getting up early or prefer a quiet contemplative atmosphere without hymns, this is the service for you.
-Join us for this service of Holy Eucharist in the traditional language of Rite I.
+Join us for this service of Morning Prayer in the traditional language of Rite I.

 Sundays at 10:30am